Pissed off at getting irrelevant GameDev job offers on Linkedin? – top tips for building a killer GameDev Linkedin profile

 See similar blog posts

-Help recruiters discover you – Keywords, my dude, are everything!
+Help recruiters discover your gamedev LinkedIn profile: keywords are everything!

 Do you recall this headline thing on LinkedIn, just under your name?